The "144,000" and the Judgment Hour

 The symbolism of the False Prophet comes from the old testament account of the priests of Baal confronting Elijah and the 7,000 faithful remnant at Mount Carmel.
 The Papal false prophet calls "fire down from heaven in the sight of men" and deceives the world by means of his false claims and the lying miracles he performs.

 The "3 and 1/2 year" symbolism of Revelation also comes from the Elijah motif when the Lord withheld rain for the 3 and 1/2 years of Ahab and Jezebel's apostasy.
 It was during the 3 and 1/2 years that Elijah fled and was in the wilderness hiding from the wrath of Ahab and Jezebel.
 Thus, we see in Revelation the "woman" flees into the wilderness to escape from the wrath of Satan for "1,260 days".
 The 1,260 days are symbolic of the entire Christian era during which Christ wages war with the demonic kingdom called Babylon.
-The proclamation of the everlasting gospel and the word of God is the sword with which the Lord defeats the forces of Satan.
+The proclamation of the everlasting gospel and the word of God are the sword with which the Lord defeats the forces of Satan.